 There are a lot of possibilities that can come from this conversation and you must prepare for all of them.
 At the end of the day, it’s your loved one’s choice to get help.
 In the meantime, continue taking care of yourself.
 Go to your support groups, practice good self-care and educate yourself on addiction.

-Continuum Recovery Center of Colorado is an outpatient drug and alcohol rehab in Denver Colorado that provides partial hospitalization, intensive outpatient and standard outpatient care.
+This article is designed to help you understand how to confront an alcoholic, but we understand that talking to an expert first may be your best first step.
+Continuum Recovery Center of Colorado is an outpatient drug and alcohol rehab in Denver that provides partial hospitalization, intensive outpatient and standard outpatient care.
 Our programs are flexible and designed to accommodate busy schedules.
 Contact us today and we’ll be happy to go over our programs and how they can help your loved one kick their alcohol habit and start a life of sobriety.